There are a

 Factors That May Affect Test Results

-Certain factors may affect test results, and in certain cases may
+Certain factors may affect test results, which in some cases may make the

 cat has eaten a meal rich in fat.
 This means that lipids (fats) are